Police Conduct (Operation Conifer) Bill [HL]

 Overview

-This bill mandates a public inquiry into the conduct of Wiltshire Police's Operation Conifer, an investigation into allegations against Sir Edward Heath.
-The inquiry will examine police and Police and Crime Commissioner conduct and the effectiveness of scrutiny processes during the investigation.
+This bill mandates a formal inquiry into the conduct of Wiltshire Police's Operation Conifer, an investigation into allegations against Sir Edward Heath.
+The inquiry will examine police and PCC conduct and the effectiveness of scrutiny during the investigation, aiming to provide recommendations for improvement.

 Description

 The bill directs the Lord Chancellor to establish an inquiry under the Inquiries Act 2005.
-This inquiry will investigate three key areas:
+The inquiry's terms of reference include:

-• Police Conduct: The conduct of Wiltshire Police officers and staff involved in Operation Conifer between August 2015 and October 2017.
+- Assessing the conduct of Wiltshire Police officers and staff involved in Operation Conifer (August 2015 - October 2017).

-• Police and Crime Commissioner Conduct: The conduct of the Police and Crime Commissioner for Swindon and Wiltshire and their staff, specifically concerning contact with the Chief Constable during the investigation.
+- Reviewing the conduct of the Police and Crime Commissioner for Swindon and Wiltshire and their staff, particularly their contact with the Chief Constable during the investigation.

 The inquiry must report its recommendations within two years of the bill becoming law.
 The bill applies only to England and Wales.